remake/remake-docs/site-src/a-simple-example-app.md

 <img class="image--small image--border" src="/static/todo-app.gif">

-Features of this app:
+⭐️ **Features:**
-* User can sign up for an account to create their own todo list
+* A user can sign up for an account to create their own todo list
-* User can add new items to a list
+* A user can add new items to a list
-* User can edit the text of each item
+* A user can edit the text of each item
-* User can remove each item
+* A user can remove each item
+* A user can reorder their todos by dragging them
-* User can share thier todo list with a friend
+* A user can share thier todo list with a friend

+This is a real app.
+You can try it by [installing Remake](/install-and-setup), adding this code to your `app/pages/app-index.hbs` template, and opening `http://localhost:3000`!

 ### How is this possible?

-While most frameworks treat HTML as static, Remake treats it as the source of dynamic data, letting you add web app capabilities directly to an HTML page.
+While most frameworks treat HTML as static, Remake treats HTML as the source of dynamic data, letting you add web app capabilities directly to an HTML template.

-This is different the status quo, but open up a lot of possibilities.
+This is a different approach from the status quo, but opens up a lot of possibilities.

 <div class="spacer--16"></div>